Ten things to do to get the most out of Networking when job hunting.

 In general, don’t get ‘stuck’ in one conversation.
 There are exceptions to this such as finding a decision maker who is definitely interested in hiring.
 The recruiters you are working with are an excellent choice to start a discussion with.
 They might be able to introduce you to someone who is hiring.
 While you are circulating, keep your ears open for other meetings that might be helpful.
 It might also help to set a mental limit as to the time spent with any one person or group.

-9. Get business cards.
+9. Get business cards

 In many cases, you will find that when you offer your card to someone, they will offer theirs in return.
+Devise a plan to process these cards.
+There are specialized scanners that read business cards.

 10. Follow Up